tlandsem/tlandsem.github.io/README.md

 │           └── other/
 └── README.md
 ```
+## Tools
+Developed with assistance from AI tools for code generation and debugging.

 ## Deployment
 Hosted on GitHub Pages with a custom domain configured through Cloudflare DNS — including A-records and CNAME setup with HTTPS enforcement.